 In this blog post, I will share a complete guide to Batu Caves including its history, dress code, opening hours, interesting facts about Batu Caves, and more.

 1. About Batu caves

-Batu caves is a limestone mountain consisting of many caves.
+Batu Caves is a limestone mountain consisting of many caves.
 The caves are situated in Gombak, Selangor, Malaysia.
-From the capital Kuala Lumpur, it is 13km away to the north and takes around 30mins travel time by public transport.
+It is 13 kilometers away to the north of the capital, Kuala Lumpur, and takes around 40 minutes to travel there by public transport.

 Opening hours: Daily, 06:00 – 21:00